GabrieleNocchi/snp_call_nextflow/compute_canada_narval_slurm/README.md

 Now, create or edit the file (you probably have to create it):  ~/.nextflow/config

-You can use the copy and paste the text below into it, but change def-yeaman to your account name
+You can use the copy and paste the text below into it, but change def-group to your account name

 <pre>params {
     config_profile_description = 'Alliance HPC config'